Christopher Morel Player Props: Cubs vs. Padres

-Christopher Morel, with a slugging percentage of .313 in his past 10 games -- including two home runs -- will be in action for the Chicago Cubs against the San Diego Padres, with Yu Darvish on the hill, June 3 at 10:10 PM ET.
+The Chicago Cubs, including Christopher Morel (.125 batting average in his past 10 games), take on starting pitcher Ryan Weathers and the San Diego Padres at PETCO Park, Sunday at 5:30 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Padres.
+In his most recent game he had a hitless performance (0-for-3) against the Padres.

 Christopher Morel Game Info & Props vs. the Padres